 Ludington, MI 49431

 Book your discounted trip today on the S.S.
 BADGER - A National Historic Landmark, visit www.ssbadger.com The SS Badger is the largest carferry ever to sail Lake Michigan, providing a fun, reliable and affordable shortcut across the huge inland sea for more than sixty years.
 SS Badger provides a relaxing 4-hour, 60-mile cruise on a authentic steamship that takes passengers and their vehicles (including RVs, buses, cars and motorcycles) across Lake Michigan between Ludington, Michigan, and Manitowoc, Wisconsin.
-The ship features spacious outside decks, walking, reading or relaxing, as well as on-board amenities such as free movies and TV, entertainment, a children's play area, a video arcade, free Badger Bingo and interactive games, a gift shop, two restaurants, and private staterooms.
+The ship features spacious outside decks, walking, reading or relaxing, as well as on-board amenities such as free movies, TV, entertainment, a children's play area, a video arcade, free Badger Bingo, interactive games, a gift shop, two restaurants, and private staterooms.
 Pets may be transported in the owner's vehicle or kept in a well-ventilated portable kennel on the car deck.
 Group travel discounts are available for groups over 15.
 With the excitement and romance of a sea voyage, plus uninterrupted time with family and friends - the journey is as much fun as the destination!
 Life's fast enough...slow down, relax and reconnect.
 We'll do the driving!
 Call our reservations office or book online today.